KraftyFX/aex/README.md

 # AEX

-Serialize and deserialize objects in Adobe After Effects to and from JSON
+JSON serializer and deserializer for objects in Adobe After Effects

 > **Warning**
 > This project is in pre-release.
 This means it's buggy and future versions will have breaking changes.
 We'll try to avoid breaking changes where possible and explain the details in the release notes.

 ## Why

+Creating and manipulating objects in After Effects requires writing a lot of ExtendScript.
+AEX aims to simplify this process by giving you easy to manipulate JSON objects that can then be stored, updated and returned to After Effects.

-With AEX you can serialize native objects to JSON which makes it easy to manipulate objects without having to write custom ExtendScript.
-It's great for templating AE project files; save a project to JSON and recreate the project from that JSON.
+It's great for templating AE project files; save a project to JSON, manipulate it and recreate the project from that JSON.

 ## Example